 Before you scream YES and buy your flight tickets, breath in and out first, and then ask the pet owners for a phone or video call.
 To make sure the house sit goes smoothly and is a perfect match for both parties, it's essential to share each others expectations upfront.

 Wait... you're new here and don't know what house sitting actually is and how it works?
 Please read first my other blog post How to Become a House Sitter, Travel the World, and Never Pay for Accommodation.
 It's a great resource helping you to get started with house sitting.
+And once you're done, you can sign up with Trusted Housesitters and apply for amazing sits around the world!

 You already know exactly what I'm talking about?
 Great, let's get right into this to make sure you have an awesome house sit coming your way!
 The checklist below covers some of the most important questions to ask the pet owner, before agreeing to house sit for them.